-How you apply for your PhD will depend on whether or not you have agreed on a research proposal with your proposed supervisor.
+How you apply for your PhD or Research Masters will depend on whether or not you have agreed on a draft research proposal with your proposed supervisor(s).

 1. Applying if you have a project and supervisor

 You’ll need to follow these steps:

 - Fill in your Application Form.
 Where possible the Application form should be opened in Internet Explorer, downloaded and saved to your desktop/laptop.
 Where users are using a browser based PDF reader, it may not be fully compatible with the aforementioned form.
 Where users are using an out of date version of Adobe Reader, it may not be fully compatible with the aforementioned forms.
 Where applicants are using of internet browsers (chrome or firefox) the recommendation is to ensure that users are opening the form in Adobe Acrobat Reader DC and that Adobe Reader is up to date.

 - Please return the completed application form and your research proposal to the Graduate School, Engineering Research Building (Level 2) or email it to: firstname.lastname@example.org In the subject line of the email to email@example.com applicants should write- PhD Application: (Applicant’s Full Name).

 Detailed information on the Research Postgraduate Application, Admission & Enrolment Process is available here

 - Provide a detailed proposal of the research to be undertaken (on separate sheets if necessary).
 This should include sections on 1) Description of the topic including the aims of the research; 2) Objectives and/or hypotheses; 3) Research Methodology, including how the data will be collected; and 4) Bibliography and references.

 - Please note that some faculties may have research proposal guidelines which need to be followed, these are listed below